The best mobile hotspots for 4G and 5G allow you to connect your devices to fast and secure internet almost anywhere in the world.

-Another good thing about the best mobile hotspots is that 4G data is impressively fast, so you'll be able to browse the internet as if you were connected to a broadband connection.
+You don't have to worry about internet speeds, as 4G data is impressively fast, as long as you're in an area with decent network coverage.
+This means you'll be able to browse the internet as if you were connected to a broadband connection.
 It means it will also often be faster than free or shared Wi-Fi spots, which usually have data limits and a lot of traffic to deal with.

 So fast, in fact, that a good 5G mobile hotspot could even replace your broadband connection in the future.
 5G is the latest generation of mobile internet, offering speeds that are far faster than 4G data connections.
 While 5G in the UK is in its infancy, there are not currently many 5G mobile hotspots, but as more become available they'll be included in this list – as long as they are good enough.